You are here

 MASKS REQUIRED INDOORS AT ALL TIMES

-A mask or other suitable face covering that covers the nose and mouth must be worn at all times while inside Meany Hall regardless of vaccination status.
+A mask or other suitable face covering that covers the nose and mouth must be worn at all times while inside Meany Hall regardless of vaccination status, except when eating or drinking in designated areas.
 The CDC recommends the following when choosing a mask:

 - Completely covers your nose and mouth

 - Fits snugly against the sides of your face and with no gaps

 - Has a nose wire to prevent air from leaking out the top of the mask

 - Do NOT wear a mask that has exhalation valves, vents, holes or is made of mesh fabric.
 Do NOT wear a face shield unless combined with a face covering.
 These options allow virus particles to escape.